Two Ways to Travel, One Purpose

 “hub-and-spoke” model

-Some seminars follow a model where we stay rooted in one city (like Angers in the Wine & War in the Loire and Strausbourg in In Search of Santa Claus) and take day trips to explore surrounding regions.
-This allows for deeper immersion in a single place while still experiencing cultural and historical variety—with the comfort of unpacking only once.
+Some seminars follow a model where we stay rooted in one city, such Strausbourg for the In Search of Santa Claus global field seminar.
+Instead of changing locations and accommodations, we'll take day trips to explore surrounding regions.
+This allows for deeper deeper engagement with a single place while still experiencing cultural and historical variety—with the comfort of unpacking only once.

 journey-based structure

-Others, like Enforcers of the Reich, follow a more linear travel-arc structure, moving from city to city to mirror the unfolding of a historical narrative.
+Others, like Rise of the Nazi Police System, and Wine & War in the Loire, follow a more linear travel-arc structure, moving from city to city to mirror the unfolding of a historical narrative.
 In these seminars, each location is a new chapter, and the geography itself becomes a guide.
 From Munich to Nuremberg to Prague, the path we take is part of the learning experience.